issahi62/deep_learning/README.md

 using deep learning techniques to manipulate varied training sets

-UEF Summerschool on deep reinforcement learning in video games, 2019

 This file contains instructions to setup environment for the practicals.
 We recommend using pre-made packages below if you are using Windows 10
 Pre-made packages for Windows 10